matthewdutton1983/cohesive/README.md

   - **Role**: Used as a weight in combining global and local similarities.
   - **Impact**: A higher alpha places more emphasis on global similarities, making the segmentation more influenced by overall similarity between sentences.
 Conversely, a lower alpha gives more weight to local similarities within the context window.
   - **Default**: 0.5

-- **Context Window**:

-  - **Role**: Determines the size of the context window used to calculate local similarities between sentences.
-  - **Impact**: A smaller context window focuses on very close neighbors, capturing fine-grained local relationships.
-This may be suitable for documents where coherence is established within a small span of sentences.
-On the other hand, a larger context window considers a broader context, capturing longer-range dependencies and global patterns.
-  - **Default**: 6

 - **Decay**: